ygteker/FogComputingPrototype/README.md

 # Fog Computing Prototyping Assignment
 # LocalServer

-Welcome to the LocalServer repository!
 This repository contains the code for the LocalServer component of the Fog Computing Prototype project.

 ## Table of Contents